 The average U.S. Customs and border protection CBP officer salary is $80,350 (Source: glassdoor.com)

-Of the 120 credits for the Bachelor of Science in Homeland Security and Emergency Management, 30 credits must be earned at the upper level (21 credits in the arts and sciences and 9 credits in electives).
+120 credits are required for the Bachelor of Science in Homeland Security and Emergency Management.
+30 credits must be earned at the upper level.
 As part of these credits, for the core component, a minimum of 33 credits must be earned in the field of homeland security/emergency management, of which 18 credits must be at the upper level.
 A minimum GPA of 2.0 is required in the core component.

 Become familiar with the legal policies and communication and media practices critical to careers in homeland security by studying the evolution of homeland security in United States since the 9/11 terrorist attacks.
 Course material explores the structure of the U.S. Department of Homeland Security and other intelligence, security, and counterterrorism agencies that support homeland security activities.
 Topics include: all-hazards planning and risk mitigation; border security, immigration, and customs enforcement; transportation safety and security; and cybersecurity and critical infrastructure protection.

 Increase your knowledge of the principles and practices that emergency managers use on the job when responding to public safety threats, natural disasters, hazardous events, and other dangerous situations.
 Learn how to protect workers exposed to physical, chemical, biological, and other hazards during response and reconstruction efforts.
 Learn about federal policies and organizational partnerships, the FEMA all-hazards approach, communication strategies, and the capabilities required in emergency planning, preparedness, prevention, response, and recovery.